unnecessaryroughness/alexatestalarm/README.md

 Once successful(!) the technique will be reused to implement a more impressive skill :)

-Built using the serverless framework.
+Built & deployed using the serverless framework.